 To expand my employment opportunities.
 During these times, education is required to land a steady job in the market.
 Receiving an education was also a long-term goal for me.
 I am following in the footsteps of my mother, who is first in the family to go to college.

-What are some of your memorable experiences at Manhattan College?
+What are some of your memorable experiences at Manhattan University?

 Study Abroad-Cuba 2019!
 A wonderful opportunity where I was able to experience leadership culturally.
 My experience was so memorable that I still remember the professors and other people we met while visiting.
 My photo album from this trip is by far my favorite to look through.